thedatadj/FruitClassifier/README.md

 # FruitClassifier
-In this project I used a machine learning model to solve a classification problem of predicting fruit type based on a number of features.
+In this project I use different models to solve a classification problem of predicting fruit type based on a number of features and compare the results.

+## Models used:
+* KNeighborclassifier
+* LogisticRegression
+* Logistic Regression using a Neural Network

-## What I learned:
+## Results

-* To reduce underfitting in a machine learning model.
-* To normalize the input features.

-## How I did it:

-- Preprocessing: I normalized the input features.
-    - I used `MinMaxScaler` to scaled the features.
-- Model: I used a `KNeighborsClassifier`
-- Parameters:
-  - I used a `n_neighbors` = 5